temporalio/documentation/docs/node/introduction.md

 You can run "Hello Temporal" locally in under 5 minutes.

-### Step 0: Prerequisites
+:::note Prerequisites

-#### Node.js

-**This project requires Node.js version 14 or later.** We recommend Node 16.4.1 or later.

 <details>
 <summary>
-macOS users: Brew installation of Node.js versions 15.0 to 16.4 does not work with the SDK; instead install the latest Node.js version or use nvm
+<strong>Node.js 14+</strong>: This project requires Node.js version 14 or later.
 </summary>

+macOS users: Brew installation of Node.js versions 15.0 to 16.4 does not work with the SDK; instead install the latest Node.js version (16.4.1+) or use nvm

 ```bash
 brew update